afonic/rimage-k2/README.md

 <img src="<?php echo $helper->getImage('/path/relative/toJoomla/dir/image.jpg', 1024, 768, 70); ?>" />
 ```

-The getImage method will take the path of the original image, the requested width, height and quality and will return a string containing the new image path inside the cache folder.
+The getImage method will take the path of the original image, the requested width, height and quality and will return a string containing the new image path inside the *cache* folder.
+This method uses the GD library and ignores the relevant K2 plugin setting.

 ## Issues